Direct instruction

-Direct Instruction (DI) is a term for the explicit teaching of a skill-set using lectures or demonstrations of the material to students.
-A particular subset of direct instruction, denoted by capitalization as Direct Instruction, refers to a specific example of the approach developed by Siegfried Engelmann and Wesley C. Becker.
+Direct instruction (DI) is the explicit teaching of a skill set using lectures or demonstrations of the material to students.
+A particular subset, denoted by capitalization as Direct Instruction, refers to the approach developed by Siegfried Engelmann and Wesley C. Becker that was first implemented in the 1960s.
 DI teaches by explicit instruction, in contrast to exploratory models such as inquiry-based learning.
-DI includes tutorials, participatory laboratory classes, discussion, recitation, seminars, workshops, observation, active learning, practicum, or internships.
-Model includes "I do" (instructor), "We do" (instructor and student/s), "You do" (student practices on their own with instructor monitoring).
+DI includes tutorials, participatory laboratory classes, discussions, recitation, seminars, workshops, observation, active learning, practicum, or internships.
+The model incorporates the "I do" (instructor), "We do" (instructor and student/s), "You do" (student practices on their own with instructor monitoring) approach.

 DI relies on a systematic and scripted curriculum, delivered by highly trained instructors.
 On the premise that all students can learn and all teachers successfully teach if given effective training in specific techniques, teachers may be evaluated based on measurable student learning.

-In some special education programs, direct instruction is used in resource rooms, when teachers assist with homework completion and academic remediation.
+In some special education programs, direct instruction is used in resource rooms when teachers assist with homework completion and academic remediation.